top of page

 The noun 'fondness' is derived from the adjective 'fond,' which originally meant 'foolish' or 'foolishly affectionate' in Middle English.
 It can be traced back to the Old English word 'fandian,' which meant 'to try to experience or understand.'
 Over time, the sense of 'fond' evolved to describe a strong liking, affection, or preference for someone or something.
 It came to signify a tender and affectionate regard for a person or an object.
 The etymology of 'fondness' reflects its historical connection to the idea of having a warm and affectionate attachment, emphasizing the emotional connection and the positive sentiment that one feels toward the object of their fondness.

-Quiz: Find the meaning of fondness
+Quiz: Find the meaning of the noun fondness:

 Try Again!